 As a result of this legislation, Ahmadis have to live under a constant threat of arrest and harassment.
 Even using the normal greeting of Assalamu Alaikum has landed Ahmadis in prison.
 Emboldened with sometimes tacit and at other times active support of law enforcement agencies, extremists have been able to orchestrate large scale riots and violence with impunity.
 In many townships of Punjab, such as Nankana Sahib and Chak Sikandar, and Gujranwala in 2014, large sections of Ahmadiyya communities were forced to migrate after suffering loot, arson and murder.
 In all cases government did little to help the victims.
 Travesty of justice really played out when the victims themselves were arrested by the authorities.
 This atmosphere of persecution was pervasive and covered almost every aspect of Ahmadiyya life, from political representation to social life, from education to employment; there was hardly any area of human activity which remained untouched.

-Ahmadi students have been denied entry into professional colleges for no other reason.
+Ahmadi students have been denied entry into professional colleges for no other reason than faith.
 On occasions, Ahmadis were admitted to a college on merit, but later saw their admission canceled because of their faith.
 Even to take residence in certain college hostels, students have to declare that they are not Ahmadi.

 These laws forced the Head of the Ahmadiyya Community into exile, for he could no longer perform his functions in Pakistan.
 In his absence, he was implicated in 17 different criminal cases, most of which carried long prison terms and one, for alleged blasphemy, the death penalty.
 He died in 2003 while in exile.